finos/common-domain-model/.github/PULL_REQUEST_TEMPLATE/default.md

 ---
 name: "Enrollment in the specification process"
-about: Create this pull request to abide to the terms to participate to this project
+about: Create this pull request to abide to the terms to participate in this project
 title: Enrollment in the specification process
 labels: enrollment
 ---

-My name is <FirstName LastName> and I'd like to formally participate to the <projectName> project.
+My name is <FirstName LastName> and I'd like to formally participate in the <projectName> project.

   By making a Contribution to this repository, I agree to the terms of the following documents located at https://github.com/finos/standards-project-blueprint/: